MaryanneNdungu/MaryanneNdungu.github.io/_posts/2019-10-20-Install Laravel and its prerequisites from scratch on Ubuntu 18.04.md

 tags: [Laravel, install, php]
 ---
 <br>
-This is how I went about installing Laravel in my Ubuntu 18.04
+This is how I went about installing Laravel on my Ubuntu 18.04

 <br>
 ## Install PHP(php 7.3) with Nginx